ritaalmeida96/ritaalmeida96/README.md

 # @ritaalmeida96

-👋 Hello, fellow programmers and recruiters!
+👋 Hello, fellow programmers!
 Welcome to my GitHub profile.
 Allow me to introduce myself and provide you with some insights into my background, experience, and interests.

  ## About Me